TEALSK12/introduction-to-computer-science/project_5.md

 # Project 5 - Space Invaders

-Students will implement a SNAP version of the classic arcade game _Space Invaders_.
+Students will implement a Snap! version of the classic arcade game _Space Invaders_.

 ## Overview